 Services and Observances

 At Congregation Beth Shalom, we observe all of the major Jewish holidays, as well as Shabbat.
-On the average, we hold Friday night kabbalat shabbat services two Fridays a month.
-At least one Friday night service per month is followed by a community shabbat dinner.
+On average, we hold Friday night Shabbat services twice a month, followed by either an oneg or potluck dinner.
 Our worship is joyful and meaningful, seeking to create connections with one another and with divinity.
-The style is partly Reform, partly Renewal, partly Chasidic, partly Conservative, and fully ours.
+We welcome Jews from all backgrounds.
+For services, we draw primarily from the Reform tradition as well as elements from the Conservative movement, with music ranging from traditional nusach to contemporary melodies.
 The prayers in our services are a mixture of Hebrew and English and transliteration is always provided for Hebrew prayers.
 We are blessed to have several talented musicians in our community whose presence and participation enhances our worship experience.

-Other major observances include Sukkot (where we erect a sukkah and celebrate within it), Simchat Torah (where we consecrate our kindergarteners as they begin their Jewish education), Chanukah, Tu B’Shevat, Purim (when we hold an adults-only and a Shalom Kids party with games and costumes), Passover (where we typically hold a second night community seder), Lag b’Omer, Holocaust Memorial Day, Israeli Independence Day, Shavuot (where we hold tikun leyl shavuot), and Tisha b’Av.
+Other observances include Sukkot (when we erect a sukkah and celebrate within it), Simchat Torah, Chanukah, Tu B’Shvat, Purim (when we typically hold a party with costumes), Passover (when we typically hold a second night community seder), Holocaust Memorial Day, Israeli Independence Day, and Shavuot (when we typically hold a dairy dinner and evening of congregant-led learning).

 Monthly Visits from Rabbi Lotker